 On the outside, it’s made of waterproof canvas with vegan leather accents.
 The inside is made of water-resistant polyester to protect from spills and messes.
 With a unisex color scheme, dads can enjoy this backpack too.

 Enjoy the outward sense of style, but utilize the inner storage space.
 With over ten storage compartments, you can fit anything you need for you or your baby, including bottles, diapers, laptops, wallets, and more.
 Included with the bag are strong stroller straps and a waterproof changing pad.

-If you’re on the look for a great baby shower gift for a new mother, this diaper bag backpack will win the day.
+If you’re on the look for a great baby shower gift for a new mother, we think this backpack from Parker Baby will win the day.

 - High-quality material compliment the modern, fashionable design.